nandinijirobe/nandinijirobe/README.md

 ![github_banner](banner.gif)

-# 👋 Hi, I'm Nandini
+# 👋 Hello!
+Welcome to my GitHub profile :D

 🎓 Master’s student in Computer Science at UIC
 🧑‍🏫 TA for Python, Advanced Data Structures, and the Women in Engineering Summer Program